Policy Concerning Arrangements Under Section 192 of the CBCA

 5.02 From time to time, this policy will be amended to address developments in the law, experience with the application of this policy and experience with transactions to which this policy applies.

 5.03 The Director welcomes any comments or questions which corporations, security holders, counsel or others may have with respect to this policy.
-For the purpose of consultation, comments or questions, please contact the Manager, Case Assessment, Arrangements & Exemptions, or the Director, Compliance and Policy Directorate, at 1-866-333-5556.
-Both can be contacted in writing at the following address:
+Please Contact Us and ask for the Manager, Case Assessment, Arrangements & Exemptions, or the Director, Compliance and Policy Directorate.

 Bankruptcy and Insolvency Act